Cubeir/Vanilla-RTX-Tuner/README.md

 2. **Right-click** `Installer.bat` and select **Run as administrator**.
 3. The script will:
    - Automatically install the required certificate to the Trusted People store (Local Machine).
    - Launch the `.msix` package for installation.
-Once here, in the windows app installer click `Install`.
+Once here, in the Windows App Installer click `Install`.

 > Future `.msix` packages signed by Cubeir should remain trusted, allowing you to open the `.msix` directly.